|Quick Facts: Boilermakers|

 Boilermakers assemble, install, maintain, and repair boilers, closed vats, and other large vessels or containers that hold liquids and gases.

-Boilermakers perform physically demanding, dangerous work.
+Boilermakers perform physically demanding and dangerous work.
 Many boilermakers must travel to worksites and live away from home for long periods.

+The median annual wage for boilermakers was $64,290 in May 2021.

+Current page

+Boilermakers assemble, install, maintain, and repair boilers, closed vats, and other large vessels or containers that hold liquids and gases.

+Boilermakers perform physically demanding work.
+They may travel to worksites and be away from home for extended periods.

 The median annual wage for boilermakers was $64,290 in May 2021.